prakashvishal93/NamasteJavascript-Notes/EP-1/notes.md

     -> Second component is called - Code component.
 This is the place  where code is execute one line at a time.
 It is also called Thread of Execution.

-    -This Execution Content is created in two phase:
+    - This Execution Content is created in two phase:
         1. Memory Creation Phase : Critical Phase --->
             In this phase, we were allocating memory to all the Variable and functions inside this global space.
             We allocate Varible with undefined and incase of function we just copy the code of whole function.